rossetti/RossettiArenaBook/docs/02-Chapter2.md

 \BeginKnitrBlock{exercise}
 <span class="exercise" id="exr:ch2P13"><strong>(\#exr:ch2P13) </strong></span>The demand for parts
 at a repair bench per day can be described by the following discrete probability mass function.
-Setup an model to generate 30 observations of the demand.
+Setup a model to generate 30 observations of the demand.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
 \EndKnitrBlock{exercise}